Richy011/fish-tank-guy/README.md

 ### Fixed Bugs

 -	Built the hover function for contact buttons including a padding value of 5px which cause the div/section to jump every time I hovered over it.
 Took a while to figure out
--	Incredibly it is not allowed according to the W3C validator to have a tags and button tags used together.
+-	Incredibly it is not allowed, according to the W3C validator, to have 'a' tags and button tags used together.
 Why have a button tag if you can’t link it to a web page?
-Had to rebuild and reposition a tags instead of buttons which caused a huge delay.
+Had to rebuild and reposition the buttons with 'a' tags instead of buttons.
 -	From mentor and step up meetings it was clear that certain technologies on the course were obsolete for example ‘float’ and ‘position’, ‘Flex box’ and ‘Grid’ were suggested instead.
-I have spent 2 weeks nearly 12 hours a day trying to master flex box with any   mention of it in the course.
-Why, I don’t know.
-Using ‘display’ with ‘block’ or ‘flex’ determined most of my outcomes with ‘block’ in parent div tags stopping the ‘flex’ functionality. ‘flex’ includes 3 properties and figuring out how they worked took most time and ‘bug’ fixes.
+I have spent 2 weeks nearly 12 hours a day trying to master flex box without any mention of it in the course.
+I am glad to learn something new though it is not optimal.
+Using ‘display’ with ‘block’ or ‘flex’ determined most of my outcomes with ‘block’ in parent div tags stopping the ‘flex’ functionality. ‘flex’ includes 3 properties and figuring out how they worked took most time and lead to the requirement for most ‘bug’ fixes.
 -	Centering the cover text over a fixed background without using position/relative/absolute was littered with bugs that I fixed and it now works
--	Targeting precise elements was very hit and miss until I got the hang of Dev Tools on Chrome.
+-	Targeting precise elements was very hit and miss at first, until I got the hang of Dev Tools on Chrome.
 An incredibly useful tool
--	When testing with Google Lighthouse I came across an error where an ifram did not have a title and this effected accessibility.
+-	When testing with Google Lighthouse I came across an error where an iframe did not have a title and this effected accessibility.
 It turned out to be an extension on Chrome –Last Pass- that was adding a ‘div’ with an iframe to the bottom of the page.
 Just turned the extension off.